-In this tutorial we will show you how to hide PHP version in Linux server.
+In this tutorial, we will show you how to hide PHP version in Linux server.
 In default Apache/PHP configuration, the server sends HTTP Header with the information of which PHP version is running on the server.
 The HTTP response header “X-Powered-By” displays the version of PHP that is running on the server.
-This information can be used by attacker to try to exploit any vulnerabilities in the PHP version you are running, specially if you are running an older version with known vulnerabilities.
+This information can be used by an attacker to try to exploit any vulnerabilities in the PHP version you are running, specially if you are running an older version with known vulnerabilities.

 Hide PHP Version in Linux

 Step 1: First take the backup copy of file php.ini.